RubyCrypto/rbnacl/README.md

 ======
 [![Build Status](https://travis-ci.org/cryptosphere/rbnacl.png?branch=master)](https://travis-ci.org/cryptosphere/rbnacl)

-A Ruby binding to the [Networking and Cryptography][nacl] library by Daniel
+A Ruby binding to the state-of-the-art [Networking and Cryptography][nacl] library by Daniel J. Bernstein.
-J. Bernstein.
-RbNaCl is also the empirical formula for Rubidium Sodium Chloride.
 This is **NOT** Google Native Client.
 This is a crypto library.

+On a completely unrelated topic, RbNaCl is also the empirical formula for Rubidium Sodium Chloride.

 [nacl]: http://nacl.cr.yp.to/